 The size, location, and performance of a recharge basin depends on site-specific characteristics that will be assessed by TTWD.
-For example, some of the water that percolates from the recharge basin may move laterally to nearby streams and flow out of the basin before it can reach the deeper aguifer.
-This lost water
+For example, some of the water that percolates from the recharge basin may move laterally to nearby streams and flow out of the basin before it can reach the deeper aquifer.
+This lost water would not provide any recharge benefits to TTWD or the Subbasin.
+TTWD will develop recharge basins to maximize recharge efficiency to ensure maximum net recharge benefits stay within the Subbasin and monitor for losses to calculate the true net benefit.